dphengsiaroun/dataviz-lille/README.md

 1. Start services (Kibana, Logstash, Elasticsearch)
 2. Create a file logstash_filename.conf and run this file in your shell
 3. Go to Kibana (http://localhost:5601) on your browser.
-4. On Kibana navigation, go to `Dev Tools` and to add the code of the part `Getting started with Kibana`
+4. On Kibana navigation, go to `Dev Tools` and to add the code of the part `Get started with Kibana`
 5. Run the method
 ```
 GET items/_count